suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Update Command Sequences are: Dependency Resolution, Payload Fetch, and Payload Installation.
 An Update Procedure is the complete set of each Update Command Sequence, each preceded by the Common Command Sequence.

-Boot Command Sequences are: System Validation, Image Loading, and Image Invocation.
-A Boot Procedure is the complete set of each Boot Command Sequence, each preceded by the Common Command Sequence.
+Invocation Command Sequences are: System Validation, Image Loading, and Image Invocation.
+A Invocation Procedure is the complete set of each Invocation Command Sequence, each preceded by the Common Command Sequence.

 Command Sequences are grouped into these sets to ensure that there is common coordination between dependencies and dependents on when to execute each command.